Agrarsense

 To communicate between the Simulator and ROS, you need to install ROS with below instructions.
 If you are just testing the Simulator, ROS is not required to run the Simulator.

-Ubuntu WSL is required for the project to be able to communicate between AGRARSENSE Simulator and ROS.
+Ubuntu WSL is required for the project to be able to communicate between Unreal Engine and ROS.

-AGRARSENSE Simulator works without a ROS installation but you cannot get or send any data to or from the simulator.
+AGRARSENSE Unreal project will work without a ROS installation but you cannot get or send any data to or from the simulator.

 WSL can be installed either from the Microsoft Store (as of November 2022), or from the command line.
 If installing from the command line won't work, try installing from the Microsoft Store.